 The Opera and Ballet Theatre of Minsk, Belarus © Gruszecki

-Beyond the clean Stalinist lines of its capital Minsk, the tiny towns and villages of Belarus have medieval atmospheres and the national parks contain mysterious forests, murky bogs and swamps, thousands of smooth lakes, and a fascinating array of unspoilt eco-systems, fauna, and flora.
+Beyond the geometric designs of its capital Minsk, the tiny towns and villages of Belarus have charming medieval atmospheres.
+Its national parks contain mysterious forests, murky bogs and swamps, with thousands of smooth lakes and a fascinating array of unspoilt ecosystems, fauna and flora.

 Visitors are encouraged to enjoy the great outdoors in the Vitebsk Region, where there are almost 50 designated tourist routes involving hiking, cycling, boating, hunting, and fishing.
 While hotels and health spas offer rest and relaxation, there are also art and music festivals throughout the region.

 Belarus is a destination that rewards those seeking an original travel experience, with welcoming people, pristine nature and traditional villages, all spiced up with interesting glimpses into a Soviet past that appears to live on in the country's isolated present.

 We are looking for contributors for our Belarus travel guide.
 If you are a local, a regular traveller to Belarus or a travel professional with time to contribute and answer occasional forum questions, please contact us.